JDaggers/Stow/README.md

 # My configs

-This directory contains the configs for my system
+This directory contains the configs for my Mac Mini Server

 ## Requirements